 String.LastIndexOf Method (Char, Int32)

 Reports the zero-based index position of the last occurrence of a specified Unicode character within this instance.
-The search starts at a specified character position and proceeds backward toward the beginning of the string.
+The search starts at a specified character position.

 Assembly: mscorlib (in mscorlib.dll)

 - Type: System.Int32

 The starting position of the search.
 The search proceeds from startIndex toward the beginning of this instance.

 Index numbering starts from zero.
 That is, the first character in the string is at index zero and the last is at Length - 1.This method begins searching at the startIndex character position of this instance and proceeds backward toward the beginning until either value is found or the first character position has been examined.
 For example, if startIndex is Length - 1, the method searches every character from the last character in the string to the beginning.
 The search is case-sensitive.

 This method performs an ordinal (culture-insensitive) search, where a character is considered equivalent to another character only if their Unicode scalar values are the same.
 To perform a culture-sensitive search, use the CompareInfo.LastIndexOf method, where a Unicode scalar value representing a precomposed character, such as the ligature "Æ" (U+00C6), might be considered equivalent to any occurrence of the character's components in the correct sequence, such as "AE" (U+0041, U+0045), depending on the culture.